TWUOnline/LDRS627/_pages/unit-1.md

 1. Read the Silberman and Wang chapters as indicated.

-* Silberman, M. L., &amp; Biech, E. (2015). _Active training: A handbook of techniques, designs, case examples, and tips_ (4th ed.).
-Hoboken, New Jersey: John Wiley &amp; Sons *Part 1: pages 1-12; chapters 18, 19
+* Silberman, M. L., & Biech, E. (2015). _Active training: A handbook of techniques, designs, case examples, and tips_ (4th ed.).
+Hoboken, New Jersey: John Wiley & Sons *Part 1: pages 1-12; chapters 18, 19
 * Wang, .
 C. X. (2017). _Theory and Practice of Adult and Higher Education_.
 Information Age Publishing Inc. Chapters 1-4

 2. Complete part B of your blog post.
 Discuss how _your own education_ has been impacted by racialization, transformative learning, critical theory, pedagogy and andragogy.
 Give specific examples.